 8.Don't charge your mobile phone at night (it is also a fire hazard).

 9. Consider getting rid of your smart meter if you have one and replacing with an analogue version.
 Remember that, legally, you do not have to accept a smart meter, despite what the energy companies may tell you.
+Find out facts about the health risks from smart meters.

 10. Unplug your cordless phone at night (cordless phones are significant sources of microwave radiation) and consider getting one or more wired landline phones instead.